HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-10-04-Quantiles.md

 So we see, that the difference between the values can be quite significant in the long tail.

 ## Quantile Implementations

+Let's take a look at how quantiles are implemented in some popular data processing tools.

 ### Numpy
 The NumPy function [np.percentile](https://docs.scipy.org/doc/numpy/reference/generated/numpy.percentile.html), implements interpolated quantiles.